Let’s Get Your Business Registered the Right Way...

 VAT Registration: When and How

-Once registered, you’ll need to charge VAT on your goods or services.
-You’ll also file quarterly VAT returns.
+Once registered, you’ll need to charge VAT on your goods or services and submit regular VAT returns using Making Tax Digital software.

 Most businesses now need to do this using Making Tax Digital software.
 There are different VAT schemes available that might suit your business.